crypt0summer/System-Design/1_MainTheories/1_1_BasicTheories/5_Communication_Protocols.md

 # 5. Communication Protocols (APIs)
+Lv 7 in OSI 7 layer Model : HTTP, Websocket, GraphQL, gRPC
 ## 5-1.
 HTTP and REST
+### HTTP
+HTTP is generally designed to be simple and human-readable, even with the added complexity introduced in HTTP/2 by encapsulating HTTP messages into frames.
+A connection is controlled at the transport layer, and therefore fundamentally out of scope for HTTP.
+HTTP doesn't require the underlying transport protocol to be connection-based; it only requires it to be reliable, or not lose messages (at minimum, presenting an error in such cases).
+Among the two most common transport protocols on the Internet, TCP is reliable and UDP isn't.
+HTTP therefore relies on the TCP standard, which is connection-based.

   + General-purpose protocol for web communication.
   + JSON parsing can be slower compared to Protobuf.
   + REST (Representational State Transfer) is an approach to designing web services that uses standard HTTP methods and URLs to facilitate communication between clients and servers.

 ### REST
 - Identify resources (URI in HTTP) - use the same URI regardless of any operation.
 - Change with representations (Verbs in HTTP) - use verbs, headers, and body.